 Slide Three: What problem does your target market have which you aim to solve?

 As freeholders (ie detached houses) have more storage and are more likely to have someone at home for deliveries these would be the most profitable first customers to serve.

 (The ecological aspects and support for the local church are just feel good factors which don’t affect the initial pain)

 Now might be a good time to explain what the customers currently do and why they will change - but there’s no need to put that on the slide.

 You should also explain your revenue model - but there’s no need to put that on the slide either.

 Slide Four: Team.

-If your mythical company includes senior members who are experts in paper production (notoriously damaging ecologically), home delivery and charitable rigour, investors will believe you are capable of carrying out your plan.
+If our mythical company includes senior team members who are experts in paper production (notoriously damaging ecologically), home delivery and charitable rigour, investors will believe you are capable of delivering your plan.